Controversial 'Abortion Reversal' Regimen Is Put To The Test

 These days, Delgado says, most women who come to him for the progesterone treatment are self-referrals.
 While searching online, many find the website for the Abortion Pill Rescue Network, a nationwide group of clinicians who provide the treatment.

-The network is backed by Heartbeat International, an anti-abortion rights group, and according to spokesperson Andrea Trudden, includes over 500 clinicians willing to prescribe progesterone to patients who have initiated the medication abortion process.
+The network is backed by Heartbeat International, an anti-abortion rights group, and, according to spokesperson Andrea Trudden, includes more than 500 clinicians willing to prescribe progesterone to patients who have initiated the medication abortion process.

 In support of their claims about abortion pill reversal, Delgado and colleagues have published their research in medical journals.